MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ## More on Coding Style

 If you look at PEP8, you will see that it is quite long.
 While you should definitely read it if you spend a lot of time programming in Python, there are luckily tools which will help us make sure our code is following PEP8 convention or other styling guidelines.
-There are autoformattign tools such as`yapf` and `Black` and static code "linters" such as `pylint` or `flake8`.
+There are auto-formatting tools such as `yapf` and `Black`, and static code "linters" such as `pylint` or `flake8`.

-Automatic code formatters will parse over your python files and format them according to standards defined by that code formatter.
+Automatic code formatters will parse your python files and format them according to standards defined by that code formatter.
 It is usually a good idea to use a formatter (of your choice) when working on a python project.
 In particular, [Black](https://github.com/psf/black) has gained popularity lately.

 We will use [Black](https://github.com/psf/black) in this workshop.
-Black is an autoformatter which is almost entirely non customizable, ensuring all of your files will be uniform.
+Black is an auto-formatter which is almost entirely non-customizable, ensuring all of your files will be uniform.

-Install black using pip.
+Install `black` using `pip`.
 In your terminal, type

 ~~~
 $ pip install black
 ~~~
 {: .language-bash}

-Now we can use black on our python files.
+Now we can use `black` on our python files.

 ~~~
 $ black molecool/functions.py
 ~~~
 {: .language-bash}

 You can see the changes to the `write_xyz` function, for example.
 You'll notice that Black also has some rules which are in addition to PEP8 formatting.
 For example, strings are all normalized to use double quotes.
 Note that `black` does not always follow PEP8.
 For example, PEP8 recommends that line lengths be no more than 79 characters.
-This is a convention which is most often not followed.
+This is a convention which is often not followed.
 Black defaults to 88 characters per line instead.
-When you are working on a project, the exact style you use may vary - however, it is important to define a style.
+When you are working on a project, the exact style you use may be different.
+However, it is important to choose a consistent style.
 This will make your code much cleaner and easier to read.

 Now that we've changed and formatted some functions in our project, we should commit our changes and push to GitHub.

 ~~~
 $ git add .